 The next morning we woke up to a wintry scene.
 We tuned into the news to see what the weather was going to be like.
 It said that things would start clearing up in the Salt Lake area about mid-morning.
 I thought we were going to leave about 10 am because that’s what the weather guy said would be the best for travel.
 However, the weather guy didn’t say anything about a system that would hit us once we got into Wyoming that came in from the north of us.
 So while one system moved out of the area ahead of us, that system combined with the system coming down from the north of us, right in the area we were traveling in creating Winter Storm Bruce!
 We left the hotel room thinking we were behind the system the whole way and we’d have mostly clear skies.
 Nope…not at all!

 It took us all day to drive just 290 miles in the snow on icy foggy roads and mountain passes.
 During normal travel conditions that distance would have taken 4 hours.
 That day it took about 8 and it got really really bad the last 80 miles.
 Vehicles that had passed us delivering unfavorable signs to us in their windows (because we were being cautious) were spun out on the sides of the roads.
 We passed about 4 jack-knifed semis going way too fast for those conditions.
+We can’t stress enough that when roads are this ice and sludge-covered it isn’t wise to drive that fast.
+Driving like that was just an accident waiting to happen and might end up a devastating ending.
+Or with someone needing to call someone like these Virginia Car Accident Attorneys or a closer law firm to talk about their case.
 When we realized we weren’t going to make it home, our mission was to find gas in the nearest city.
 At that point, it was about 80 miles from us.
 So far away, especially when we were creeping down the interstate at a lovely 20 to 30 mph.
 It took us two hours to drive 80 miles to Rawlins Wyoming which was basically a truck stop with some fast food places, a gas station, and a few hotels.
 We got gas, found a City Market close to the hotel in near white-out conditions.
 We made it to the hotel where we stayed for the night in just enough time to read on twitter than I-80 had been closed.
 Temps had dipped down to the teens.
 So we were grateful that we decided to stop because it was very likely we would have been spending the night in a vehicle with temps in the teens if we hadn’t been sensible and gotten off the roads.

 We woke up on our third day of travel with I-80 still being closed.
 But thankfully by just following Twitter, we learned exactly when I-80 opened again so we knew when we could get home.
 Starting out again on the third day was much like day 2.
 The roads, even though open were still icy and dangerous.
 The only difference was clearer skies.
 The interstate was still an ice rink for the first hour on the road and we still had problems keeping the Nissan Rogue with bald tires in all-wheel drive, so we couldn’t get up to speed of other vehicles on the road, not to mention the sludge from semis going by, building up on the windshield with wipers that were less than ideal.
 I kept calling customer service who insisted the only place that could help us was the local office we got the vehicle from.
 I called that office and no one would answer!
 And yes, I checked their office hours!
 They were open until 1 pm!
 It really pissed me off and I was ready to let them hear about it when we returned the vehicle.